ulfschneider/ulf.website/content/posts/emil-drawing/2021-08-15-the-stripling-man.md

 title: The stripling man with a black forest cherry tart
 tags: star
 ---

 <figure>
 <img src="/img/emil-drawing/IMG_1226.jpg">
 <figcaption>Emil visited the black forest and the cherry tarts impressed him very much!
-It´s not clear where the stripling man is coming from.</figcaption>
+It's not clear where the stripling man is coming from.</figcaption>
 </figure>